j-r-dial/Outages-Project/README.md

 </p>

 ## Introduction
 Power outages are disruptive events that affect millions of people across the United States every year.
 Beyond just inconvenience, long electrical outages can impact emergency services, hospitals, economic activity, and public safety.
-It is important to understand power outages so that individuals can navigate around them.
-Coincidentally, Hannah and Julia are both from the same hometown in Virginia, where we experience regular power outages as a result of weather events as a result of what we believe to be living in a coastal state.
+It is important to understand power outages so that individuals can navigate around them and anticipate which ares may need better power outage preparedness.

+Coincidentally, Hannah and Julia are both from the same hometown in Virginia, where we experience regular power outages due to weather events as a result of what we believe to be living in a coastal state.
 We wanted to explore and understand where outages occur and why some areas experience longer disruptions than others.
-Our question of focus is:

-**Do coastal states experience longer power outages than inland states?
-Additionally, can outage duration be accurately predicted using information about outage cause, climate conditions, and regional characteristics?**
+Our question of focus is **Do coastal states experience longer power outages than inland states?
+Additionally, can outage duration be accurately predicted using information about outage cause, climate conditions, and regional characteristics?** This question is important because coastal states often experience hurricanes, flooding, and servere storms while inland states are more prominent to drought and extreme heat stress.
+We want to identify if there could be any possible correlation between these events.

 This outages dataset contains information about 1534 different power outages (rows) from 2000-2016 defined by 57 different features (columns).
-The data contain information on outage duration, location, people affected, characterics of area of outage occurence, etc. Specifically, the features essential to our model were POPPCT_URBAN, OUTAGE.DURATION, CAUSE.CATEGORY, NERC.REGION, CLIMATE.REGION, ANOMALY.LEVEL, PCT_WATER_TOT, and MONTH.
+The data contain information on outage duration, location, people affected, characterics of area of outage occurence, etc. The features we believe are specifically essential to our project were POPPCT_URBAN, OUTAGE.DURATION, CAUSE.CATEGORY,  NERC.REGION, CLIMATE.REGION, ANOMALY.LEVEL, PCT_WATER_TOT, and MONTH.
+We also feature engineered a "REGION_TYPE" column for future use.
 Descriptions of the following columns are as follows:

-**POPPCT_URBAN:** Percentage of the total population of the U.S. state represented by the urban population (in %)
+**1) POPPCT_URBAN:** Percentage of the total population of the U.S. state represented by the urban population (in %)

-**OUTAGE.DURATION:** Duration of outage events (in minutes)
+**2) OUTAGE.DURATION:** Total duration of each individual outage event (in minutes)

-**CAUSE.CATEGORY:** Categories of all the events causing the major power outages ('severe weather', 'intentional attack','system operability disruption', 'equipment failure','public appeal', 'fuel supply emergency', 'islanding').
+**3) CAUSE.CATEGORY:** Categories of all the events causing the major power outages ('severe weather', 'intentional attack','system operability disruption', 'equipment failure','public appeal', 'fuel supply emergency', 'islanding').

-**NERC.REGION:** The North American Electric Reliability Corporation (NERC) regions involved in the outage event ('MRO', 'SERC', 'RFC', 'ECAR', 'TRE', 'WECC', 'SPP', 'FRCC', 'NPCC','FRCC, SERC', 'HI', 'PR', 'HECO', 'ASCC').
+**4) NERC.REGION:** The North American Electric Reliability Corporation (NERC) regions involved in the outage event ('MRO', 'SERC', 'RFC', 'ECAR', 'TRE', 'WECC', 'SPP', 'FRCC', 'NPCC','FRCC, SERC', 'HI', 'PR', 'HECO', 'ASCC').

-**CLIMATE.REGION:** U.S. Climate regions as specified by National Centers for Environmental Information ('East North Central', 'Central', 'South', 'Southeast', 'Northwest','Southwest', 'Northeast', 'West North Central', 'West',)
+**5) CLIMATE.REGION:** U.S. Climate regions as specified by National Centers for Environmental Information ('East North Central', 'Central', 'South', 'Southeast', 'Northwest','Southwest', 'Northeast', 'West North Central', 'West',)

-**ANOMALY.LEVEL:** This represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.
+**6) ANOMALY.LEVEL:** This represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.
 It is estimated as a 3-month running mean of ERSST.v4 SST anomalies in the Niño 3.4 region (5°N to 5°S, 120–170°W)

-**MONTH:** 	Indicates the month when the outage event occurred (as integers)
+**7) MONTH:** Indicates the month when the outage event occurred (as integers)

-**PCT_WATER_TOT:** Percentage of water area in the U.S. state as compared to the overall water area in the continental U.S. (in %)
+**8) PCT_WATER_TOT:** Percentage of state area covered by water (in %).
+This will later be used to classify inland vs coastal states.

+**9) REGION_TYPE:** A derived feature whether states with above-median water coverage are labeled as coastal states and inland if below the median threshold

 ## Data Cleaning and Exploratory Data Analysis
 In order to clean our data, we intially we converted the excel file to a csv format and removed unnecessary headers and rows before converting it to csv.
 After this, we used the following steps: